To enjoy the full Mail & Guardian online experience: please upgrade your browser

 There I was in a queue with Tanzanians, Kenyans, Ugandans, Rwandans and many other Africans.

 When I looked at the back of the queue, I saw five Maasai men dressed in their red and black blankets.
-I had this sudden urge to take a selfie with the Maasai guys.
-But that inner voice warned me it would be a wrong move and that I could end up being embarrassed as a foreigner in Kenya.

 The delay in stamping our passports by the stern-faced Kenyan immigration officials gave me some time to reflect on my thinking about the Maasai.
 I came to realise that my views were largely influenced by the media and that I saw them as “the other”, hence my thoughts of taking a selfie.
 I became ashamed of my prejudiced attitude towards my fellow Africans.